-Span of Control and Span of Activity [Written with Oriana Bandiera, Andrea Prat, and Raffaella Sadun], Harvard Business School Working Paper, No. 12-053, December 2011.
-(Revised February 2012.)
+Span of Control and Span of Attention [Written with Oriana Bandiera, Andrea Prat, and Raffaella Sadun], Harvard Business School Working Paper, No. 12-053, December 2011.
+(Revised February 2012, February 2014.)
 Working Paper in pdf format.

 The Flattened Firm--Not As Advertised, California Management Review, 55 no. 1, (Fall 2012).
 Journal Article in pdf format.

 How Many Direct Reports, [Written with Gary L. Neilson], Harvard Business Review, 90, no. 4 (April 2012).
 Journal Article in pdf format.

 My research shows how firms combine many facets of internal governance to motivate managers.
 A perspective that underlies much of my research is that managers are not motivated by financial rewards alone: “it’s not just about the money.”
 Armed with this perspective, I have investigated compensation design in conjunction with other governance aspects that managers care about.
 For example, I study perquisites that increase managerial productivity or enhance status (e.g., corporate jets and chauffer services); location decisions that acknowledge social factors (i.e., managerial concern for employee welfare and visibility in the community); the effect of peer comparisons in the setting of executive pay; decision rights or “the right to be the boss” in mergers and acquisitions; the size of divisional investment budgets in internal capital markets; and the position in the organizational hierarchy.
 Taken together, these papers provide compelling evidence of the importance of non-financial rewards in motivating managers.

 I. Perquisites, Social Factors & Geography, Peer Comparison